 Lecturer, Department of Law

-Fergus is a former President of the Irish Association of Law Teachers (2003-4), and former Chairperson of One Family (2006-8), a national charity providing support to one-parent families.
-Currently Fergus is on the board of the Gay and Lesbian Equality Network.
-A regular speaker at national and international conferences, Fergus is a frequent contributor of legal opinion on Irish radio and television, including RTÉ Radio 1 and Newstalk FM.
-He is also one of a number of academics who contribute to the humanrights.ie blog, www.humanrights.ie
+A former President of the Irish Association of Law Teachers, Fergus is currently Chairperson of One Family, a national charity providing support to one-parent families.
+A regular speaker at national and international conferences, Fergus is a frequent contributor of legal opinion on Irish radio and television, including RTE Radio 1 and Newstalk FM.

 Doctoral and other supervision:

 Ph.D.
 Ethical Recruitment of Nurses (Fidel Taguinod), From Farm to Fork (Sally Daly)

 M.Phil. - Family Courts (Carol Coulter) (Completed 2008)

 Family Law, Cohabitation and Marriage, Nullity and Divorce Law, Human Rights, Immigration, Refugee and Citizenship Law, Relational Theory, Constitutional Law, Contract Law, Gender, Equality and the Law, Sexuality and the Law